System-bath entanglement of noninteracting fermionic impurities: Equilibrium, transient, and steady-state regimes: Equilibrium entanglement

-The entanglement negativity calculated for different ensemble choices is presented in Fig.~\ref{fig:eqens}.
+The entanglement negativity calculated for different ensembles is presented in Fig.~\ref{fig:eqens}.
 First, as in the previous section, for the grand canonical ensemble entanglement appears for a finite value of the coupling strength $\Gamma$ of the order of $k_B T$.
-As shown by comparison with the partial negativities $\mathcal{N}_3$ and $\mathcal{N}_4$ calculated using the correlation matrix approach for $K=400$, the threshold value is not affected by the small size of the environment.
-Indeed, for a sufficiently small $\Gamma \lessapprox 4 k_B T$ the results coincide, suggesting that already the considered small environments with $K=7$ or $K=9$ levels reproduce the properties of entanglement in the thermodynamic limit.
-For larger $\Gamma \gtrapprox 4 k_B T$ the entanglement negativity depends on $K$ more strongly, decreasing with the number of levels, and approaching the value of partial negativities $\mathcal{N}_3$ and $\mathcal{N}_4$ calculated for large bath $K=400$; the latter quantities coincide, which suggests that they appropriately approximate the total entanglement negativity for large baths.
+As shown by comparison with the partial negativities $\mathcal{N}_3$ and $\mathcal{N}_4$ calculated using the correlation matrix approach for $K=400$, the threshold value is not affected by the small size of the bath.
+Indeed, for a sufficiently small $\Gamma \lessapprox 4 k_B T$ the results coincide, suggesting that the considered small baths with $K=7$ or $K=9$ levels already reproduce the properties of entanglement in the thermodynamic limit.
+For larger $\Gamma \gtrapprox 4 k_B T$ the entanglement negativity depends on $K$ more strongly, decreasing with the number of levels, and approaching the value of partial negativities $\mathcal{N}_3$ and $\mathcal{N}_4$ calculated for a large bath $K=400$; the latter quantities coincide, which suggests that they appropriately approximate the total entanglement negativity for large baths.